Skip to content

 // Get all LiveCable controllers

-Stimulus.controllers.filter(c => c.identifier === 'live')
+application.controllers.filter(c => c.identifier === 'live')

-// Get component data
+// Get component data from a controller's element

-Add logging to your components:
+Add logging to your components using lifecycle callbacks:

 ruby